 Explosion proof pumps have a separate set of concerns.
 The minimum run time for explosion proof pumps will be listed in the literature or available from the manufacturer.
 For the standard non-explosion proof pumps B&G recommends the following minimum run times.

 We know the time we want the pump to run, and we know the pump flow rate.
 The only thing left is the volume of water required between the floats.
 Here is a simple chart from our website, Sump & Sewage.

-Let’s look at an example: Assume you are designing a storm water sump pump system and you have determined you need to pump 50 GPM against 20 feet of head.
+Here is a quick example: Assume you are designing a storm water sump pump system and you have determined you need to pump 50 GPM against 20 feet of head.
 You select a B&G 2DES series effluent pump with a ½ HP motor, since you only expect ¾” solids and want the advantage of dual seals, with moisture sensing, between the two seals.
-Your head selection is based on 3” pipe size, which is just above the minimum velocity of 2 FPS (see MMM of 4-26-10).
+Your head selection is based on 3” pipe size, which is just above the minimum velocity of 2 FPS (see MMM Sump and Sewage Pumps – Discharge Line Size or our website).
 You could have also chosen 2” pipe with a 4.5 FPS velocity.